Got a sewer problem and have no idea what it is or where to dig? A relatively low-cost sewer video inspection just might

 By contrast, sewer video scopes and locator units owned by plumbing companies can cost upwards of $15,000.
 They have powerful lights; they are self-righting (the picture always stays upright); they are high-resolution; they have recording capabilities.
 Most importantly, these cameras have transmitters at the end which can help the technician locate block points.

 It is possible to rent drain inspection cameras from local rental yards.
 For one day usage, it would be more worth your time and money to hire a company instead.
-But if you need the camera for a full week, reduced weekly rental fees will make this cost-effective.
+If you need the camera for a full week, reduced weekly rental fees will make this cost-effective.

 Inspection costs greatly vary, from $99 to $300.
 Cheaper video line inspections may produce lower-quality images due to older equipment.
 These offers also may be tied to purchases of more expensive services, for example, you may be required to purchase drain augering in return for the inexpensive video inspection.

 Rental yards will rent you a video pipe camera with 200 ft. of the line per day.
 While this is slightly cheaper than the what the more expensive companies will charge, the learning curve will substantially eat into your rental time.

 If you are doing an entire sewer line video inspection, you will see a "walk-through," leading from the trap, down through the sewer line, and up to any obstructions.